 Exploring Palma’s Old Town (Casco Antiguo)

 Palma de Mallorca’s Old Town, also known as Casco Antiguo, is the city’s historic heart.
 With its cobblestone streets, grand mansions, and centuries-old landmarks, this district offers a deep dive into Palma’s rich past while blending seamlessly with modern city life.
-Whether you’re a history buff, an architecture lover, or just someone looking for the most charming corners of the city, Old Town is a must-visit.
+Step into Palma’s Old Town and you’ll find yourself walking through over 1,000 years of history.
+Gothic cathedrals, Moorish remnants, Renaissance courtyards — every street whispers stories of conquerors, merchants, and artists who shaped this Mediterranean jewel.

 Why Visit Palma’s Old Town?